trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 Trustless Triggers are time-based transactions on IBC-compatible chains that utilize the Interchain Accounts standard.
 They are automated by setting an interval, duration, end time, and optional start time in a MsgSubmitAutoTx.

 This automation is great for automating user actions, such as sending tokens on a recurring basis or auto-compounding TRST tokens.
-Developers can use this feature to automate their protocols and build solutions for end-users to automate their funds using a newly generated account on the host chain, which is controlled by Trustless Hub and the user.
+Developers can use this feature to automate their protocols and build solutions for end-users to automate their funds using a newly generated account on the host chain, which is controlled by Intento and the user.

 Interchain Accounts are a key component of Trustless Triggers.
 They allow for the creation and management of accounts across different IBC-connected chains.
 This means that Trustless Triggers can execute transactions on other chains based on custom logic, making them extremely versatile and useful for a wide range of applications.